AliCYSIQ/myRooms/3-Notes/Bug/noSQLI.md

 2. Change the `Content-Type` header to `application/json`.
 3. Add JSON to the message body.
 4. Inject query operators in the JSON.

+To target an account, you can construct a payload that includes a known username, or a username that you've guessed.
+For example:

+`{"username":{"$in":["admin","administrator","superadmin"]},"password":{"$ne":""}}`